ZigzagAwaka/CombinedWeathersToolkit/zigzag.combinedweatherstoolkit/README.md

 If you want to make all your weathers in the same `.cwt.json` then you simply need to add other properties fields into the file.

-A lot of parameters in this example are optional and if it is not specified the mod will calculate automatic default values.
-Here's all the possible parameters :
+A lot of parameters in this example are optional and if it is not specified the mod will calculate automatic default values. **The minimum you need to write for it to be valid is the `name` and the `weathers`.** Here's all the possible parameters :

 | Parameter name | Accepted values | Default value | Is required? |
 | -------------- | --------------- | ------------- | ------------ |